 4. Karma in love – hidden lessons in relationships

-Love is one of the most mysterious grounds on which karma manifests.
-No other human experience reveals so clearly the echo of our past deeds, no other space puts us so intensely in front of our own mirror.
-If life is a teacher, then love is the exam through which it checks what we have learned and what we still need to understand.
+Love is one of the most mysterious grounds where karma manifests.
+No other human experience reveals so clearly the echo of our past actions, no other space puts us so intensely in front of our own mirror.
+If life is a teacher, then love is the exam that checks what we have learned and what we still have to understand.

 It means that relationships are not just simple random encounters, but often connections with deep roots, extending beyond this existence.
 Many spiritual masters speak of "soul contracts" – unseen agreements we make before we are born, to find each other and learn important lessons together.